probot/probot/docs/plugins.md

 Listening on http://localhost:3000
 ```

-Once your bot is running, you'll need to use `ngrok` to receive GitHub webhooks as described in the [development](development.md) documentation.

 ## Publishing your bot

 Plugins can be published in NPM modules, which can either be deployed as stand-alone bots, or combined with other plugins.